MarkPearlCoZa/Blog_General/_posts/2016-08-23-Learning-Is-Horrible.md

 Whenever you learn something new, it replaces your previous view - that means that up to the point you learn't the thing, you were wrong.

-### The uncanny valley of a functional organization
+### The Uncanny Valley of a Functional Organization

+*The uncanny valley is a hypothesis in the field of human aesthetics which holds that when human features look and move almost, but not perfectly, like natural human beings, it causes a response of revulsion among human observers.*

 <img class="img-responsive" alt="Uncanny valley of a functional valley" src="{{ site.url }}/assets/images/Uncanny-valley-of-a-functional-organization.jpg">